Best Camping Cot For Tall People

 Let's face it, having your legs dangling off the edge of your bed is a funny image for most people, but if they're your legs, not so funny.
 Rolling over at night could cause bruising on your legs as they rub against the metal frame, making walking hard the next day.

 A frame length of 72"+ is a great place to start.
 If you can find something that has an extendable frame then that's even better!
+Especially if you're wanting to fit this in your pickup for truck camping.

 Like we mentioned earlier, your shoulders will thank you for finding a camping cot that has a reasonable width.
 It's probably going to be a bit more expensive, but putting a price on a great night's sleep is hard to do when you're in the woods or at home.